Counting tanglegrams with species: Introduction

 A \emph{tanglegram} is a diagram, used in biology to compare phylogenetic trees, consisting of two (usually binary) trees together with a matching of their leaves.
 Tanglegrams were recently counted by Billey, Konvalinka, and Matsen \cite{tanglegrams}, and we refer to this paper (and their related paper \cite{tanglegrams-tool}) for references to biological applications.
 We answer here several questions raised by Billey, Konvalinka, and Matsen, by giving formulas for counting three variations of tanglegrams.

-We define a \emph{binary tree} to be a rooted tree in which every vertex has either zero or two children, and in which the leaves (vertices with no children) are labeled but the interior vertices are unlabeled.
+We define a \emph{binary tree} to be a rooted tree in which every vertex has either zero or two children, and in which the leaves (vertices with no children) are labeled with distinct labels but the interior vertices are unlabeled.
 (See Figure \ref{fig:bintree}.)

-We also consider the tree with only one (labeled) vertex to be a binary tree.
+Note that the tree with only one (labeled) vertex is a binary tree.
 The children of an interior vertex are not ordered, so, for example, there is one binary tree with label set $\{1,2\}$.
-It is not hard to show that the number of binary trees with label set $[n]=\{1,2,\dots, n\}$ is $1\cdot3\cdots(2n-3)$ for $n>1$ (see, e.g., \cite[Example 5.2.6]{ec2}).
+It is not hard to show that the number of binary trees with label set $[n]=\{1,2,\dots, n\}$ is $1\cdot3\cdots(2n-3)$ for $n>1$.
+(See, e.g., \cite[Example 5.2.6]{ec2}.)

-We define a \emph{labeled tanglegram} to be an ordered pair of binary trees with the same set of leaves.
+We define a \emph{labeled tanglegram} to be an ordered pair of binary trees with the same set of leaf labels.
 Figure \ref{fig:tanglegram1} shows a labeled tanglegram with three leaves and Figure \ref{fig:tanglegram} shows another way of drawing the same tanglegram.

 Labeled tanglegrams are easy to count: the number of labeled tanglegrams with $n$ leaves is $(1\cdot3\cdots(2n-3))^2$.